Telita Crosland

-Telita Crosland is a United States Army lieutenant general who has served as director of the Defense Health Agency since January 3, 2023.
+Telita Crosland is a retired United States Army lieutenant general who served as director of the Defense Health Agency from 3 January 2023 to 28 February 2025.
 She previously served as deputy surgeon general of the United States Army.

+Education

 Crosland was born in Brooklyn, New York.
 In 1989, she graduated from the United States Military Academy.
+She holds an MD degree and an MPH degree.

+Military career

 In May 2022, Crosland was nominated for promotion to lieutenant general and assignment as director of the Defense Health Agency.
-Her nomination was confirmed by the Senate on September 29, 2022.
+Her nomination was confirmed by the Senate on 29 September 2022.
+Crosland resigned from her assignment as director on 28 February 2025.